pnp/sp-dev-fx-webparts/samples/react-property-bag-editor/README.md

 - Clone this repository
 - This project uses the JSOM to interact with the property bag.
 Therefore in config/config.js you need to change the paths on the externals sp-init,microsoft-ajax,sp-runtime, and sharepoint to point to your tenant.
 - in the command line run:
   - `npm install`
   - `gulp serve`

 >  This sample can also be opened with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
 Visit https://aka.ms/spfx-devcontainer for further instructions.

-> Include any additional steps as needed.
+> Note that using the JSOM to updates the propertybag of a site is not supported on 'NoScript' sites.
+You can enable scripts on all sites using the admnin center or via powershell:
+   Set-PnPTenantSite -Identity {SiteUrl} -DenyAddAndCustomizePages:$false

 ## Features
 This project consists of four webparts that can be used to manage the Property Bags for SharePoint sites and display navigational components from those Properties.